Skip to On this page All posts

 Here’s what makes the difference for writers:

 • On-device polish that keeps your voice.
 Your local LLM (Apple Intelligence, Ollama) or a cloud API (OpenAI, Gemini) cleans up the raw transcription: filler words go, punctuation gets fixed, structure tightens, but your contractions, sentence fragments, and rhythm stay intact.
-The default polish is tuned for natural-sounding output, not corporate sameness.
+The polish is tuned for natural-sounding output, not corporate sameness.

 For a deeper look at how the transcription and post-processing pipeline connects, see the How It Works page.